 Progent's 64-bit migration experts can help you determine the potential costs and benefits upgrading to a 64-bit version of Microsoft Windows Server 2008 and can assist you with planning, validating, and implementing a migration to 64-bit computing.
 Progent can also help you move up to 64-bit versions of other Microsoft server platforms such as Exchange Server, SQL Server, and System Center Operations Manager.
-For your client computers, Progent's Microsoft-certified Windows 7 engineers, Windows 8.1 consultants, and Windows 10 migration experts can show you how to perform efficient and economical upgrades to the 64-bit edition of Microsoft Windows 7, Windows 8.1, or Windows 10 and can help you design and carry out an efficient migration to a modern release of Microsoft's client OS.
+For your client computers, Progent's certified Windows 11 planning and migration consultants and Windows 10 upgrade experts can help you assess the business value of upgrading to Windows 11 or Windows 10 and can help you design and carry out an efficient migration to a modern release of Microsoft's client OS.

 For ongoing support, Progent offers low-cost remote online troubleshooting, onsite repair, Help Desk services, remote network monitoring, system management, and staffing services.

 Microsoft has terminated mainstream support for Windows Server 2008 and Windows Server 2008 R2, making it prudent to consider upgrading to an up-to-date release of Windows Server.
 If you are currently running Windows Server 2008 and are interested in upgrading to a newer version of Windows Server, Progent offers cost-effective Windows Server 2012 R2 upgrade consulting.